 The most commonly used chillers are vapor compression ones, which can be further categorized into air chillers and water chillers.
 They have the similar components, which are the evaporator, the compressor, the condenser and the expansion valve.
 What’s more, they also have the similar mechanics.
 The refrigerant is moved by the compressor around the interior of the chiller to go through the condenser, the expansion valve, the evaporator, and back to the compressor.

-- As their name suggests, the water-cooled chiller takes water as the source of heat exchange, which is equipped with a special cooling tower.
+- Different source of heat exchange.
+As their name suggests, the water-cooled chiller takes water as the source of heat exchange, which is equipped with a special cooling tower.
 But the air-cooled chiller takes gas as the source of heat exchange, which is equipped with a special fan.

-- They works in different manners as well.
+- Different working manners.
 A water-cooled chiller uses the cooling tower and water pump to extract hot water for heat dissipation, allowing the cooling process to circulate.
 But the working principle of an air-cooled chiller varies from that of a water-cooled chiller.
 The air-cooled one mainly uses the fan for heat dissipation.

-- Their installations and using methods are also different.
+- Different installations and using methods.
 A water-cooled chiller only can be used when its external is equipped with the water tower and pool, while an air-cooled chiller is movable requiring no water tower and pool.

-- For a water-cooled chiller, it requires less water and small installation area.
+- Different water requirement and installation area.
+For a water-cooled chiller, it requires less water and small installation area.
 It is easy and cheap to maintain a water-cooled chiller.
 But an air-cooled chiller needs more water and larger installation area.
 It is quite expensive to maintain an air-cooled chiller.